NYPL/ami-preservation/docs/pages/preservationLab/opticalMedia/cdProcessing/cdda-migration.md

 ---
-title: WAV Creation
+title: CD-DA Migration
 layout: default
 nav_order: 1
 parent: CD Processing
 grand_parent: Optical Media
 ---

-# WAV Creation
+# CD-DA Migration
 {: .no_toc }

 This page provides a detailed guide for extracting audio from Audio CDs using ISOBuster and the Nimbie disc robot.
 The process ensures preservation-quality WAV creation, aligned with our AMI digitization workflows.